qaleads-benchmarkcapital/qa-contribution-test-journey/README.md

 2. In reviewing the base solution provided to you by us, is there anything you would have done differently :question:

 ```
-1. Optimise page object model to define the page elements once during the lifecycle of the test
+1. Optimise page object model to define the page elements once during the lifecycle of the feature
-2. Correct the structure and grouped the files together
+2. Correct the structure and group the files together
 3. Add a formatting plugin as a part of build to fail the build if formatting is off
 4. Add a static analyser as a part of build to fail the build in case of any code quality isue
 5. Enable GitHub Actions to build and run the tests as a part of pipeline